 Monitors criss-cross the bottom of the tracks and look after them to be quickly evacuated.
-They have megaphones to insure the efficacy of the communication with sliders.
-They can also contact the security gates attendants (observation towers) to forbid access to a congested track and with the centre responsible, first aid worker or admission in case of emergency.
+They have megaphones to ensure the efficacy of the communication with sliders.
+They can also contact the security gates attendants (observation towers) to forbid access to a congested track and with the center responsible, first aid worker or admission in case of emergency.

 Our field team, as well as the indoor cottage team, has workforces that can give first aid and make decisions on security of the field.
 A speaker system, controlled by the admission, can be heard everywhere on the site and inside the cottage, allowing transmission of information at every moment.
 This way, we will be able to contact parents or teachers if a child is lost or injured.